 Founder & President

-Simi, a 2018 Howard E. Mitchel Scholarship Recipient and a 2019 Hoesley Digital Literacy Fellow, is currently studying Business Management and Marketing at the University of Pennsylvania.
-Outside the classroom, she serves as the President of Nigerians at Penn (NAP), and the Marketing Chair for the Nigerian Collegiate Conference (NCC) as well as the Black Ivy League Conference (BILBCon), where she will spearhead the marketing strategies through branding and promotional materials.
-It was Simi's desire not only be a part of a life-changing program but also to serve the students that led her to the African Community Learning Program.
+Similoluwa Ayinde was born in Rhode Island but grew up in Nigeria.
+At the young age of 11, she moved to Canterbury, England where she began boarding school at Junior King’s Canterbury.
+At boarding school, she learned the value of mentorship and support and has constantly looked for ways to support and mentor the younger generation.
+At Junior King’s she was further exposed to different languages and became fascinated with culture.
+This passion for culture fueled her love for languages which she believes connects people of different backgrounds.
+At A-levels, she even studied Spanish, French, Latin and Greek!
+Simi, a 2018 Howard E. Mitchel Scholarship Recipient and a 2019 Hoesley Digital Literacy Fellow, is currently studying organizational management and marketing at the University of Pennsylvania.
+Other positions she has held include President of Nigerians at Penn (NAP), Marketing Chair for the Black Ivy League Conference (BILBCon), where she spearheaded the marketing strategies through promotional materials.
+It was Simi's desire not only to be a part of a life-changing program but also to serve the students that led her to the African Community Learning Program.